Bhagavad Geeta: Chapter 2, Verses 39-44

 The mind will not be carried away with desires when one is on this path of practicing karma yoga.
 There is complete focus on the work as there will not be an issue of mental turbulence.
 Duty as worship without expectations and acceptance of any result is karma yoga.

-When the attitude is that way, the mind is resolute and determined with a single-pointed focus towards the goal.
+When the attitude is that way, the mind is resolute and determined with a single-pointed focus on the goal.
 For those people who are not resolute, there are many pleasure-seeking thoughts like the many branches of a tree.
 These many thoughts agitate the mind making them fail in their endeavors.

 Chapter 2, Verses 42, 43 and 44